PMichnal/polex/README.md

 export PATH="$PATH:/path/to/<Julia directory>/bin"
 ```

-You can also make it simpler by installing Julia with
+Alternatively, you can simplify the installation of Julia by running:

 ```
 sudo apt-get install julia
 ```